skabashnyuk/infra-deployments/README.md

 The script also supports branches automatically.
 If you work in a checked out branch, each of the components in the overlays will mapped to that branch by setting `targetRevision:`.

 Steps:
-1) in your forked repository run `./hack/development-mode.sh` and this will update the root application on the cluster and all of the git repo references in `argo-cd-apps/overlays/development/repo-overlay.yaml`
-2) you will need to push the updated references in `argo-cd-apps/overlays/development/repo-overlay.yaml` to your fork.
-Argo will now sync all the changes from your fork into the cluster
-3) You can now make changes to your forked repository and test them via the gitops

-4) To submit changes back to the upstream make sure you do not include the modified file `argo-cd-apps/overlays/development/repo-overlay.yaml`.
+1) Copy `hack/development-mode-template.env` to `hack/development-mode.env` and update new file based on instructions.
+File `hack/development-mode.env` should never be included in commit.
+2) Commit your changes
+3) Run `./hack/development-mode.sh`, this will create new branch based on your current branch with name `preview-<current-branch>`, add commit with updates of argo-cd to your fork and applies configuration for argo-cd.

-One option to prevent accidentally including this modified file, you can run the script `./hack/upstream-mode.sh` to reset everything including your cluster to `https://github.com/redhat-appstudio/infra-deployments.git` and match the upstream config.
-You can also checkout the current upstream
+Modified files pointing to your fork are pushed into separate branch, if you want to reset your enviroment you can run the script `./hack/upstream-mode.sh` to reset everything including your cluster to `https://github.com/redhat-appstudio/infra-deployments.git` and match the upstream config.
-` git fetch upstream; git checkout upstream/main -- argo-cd-apps/overlays/development/repo-overlay.yaml` to ensure you have the original file.

 After you commit your changes you can rerun to `./hack/development-mode.sh` and reset your repo to point back to the fork.